gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V6.56: New option to display product image on the checkout page.
+[April 24, 2015]
 * V6.55: Improvements in the admin dashboard.
 [April 15, 2015]
 * V6.54: Improvements in the admin dashboard.
 [April 14, 2015]
 * V6.53: Launching a demo site.
 [April 11, 2015]